mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

     - `connection_strings.private_endpoint.#.endpoints.#.provider_name` - Cloud provider to which you deployed the private endpoint.
 Atlas returns `AWS` or `AZURE`.
     - `connection_strings.private_endpoint.#.endpoints.#.region` - Region to which you deployed the private endpoint.
 * `container_id` - The Network Peering Container ID.
 The id of the container either created programmatically by the user before any clusters existed in the project or when the first cluster in the region (AWS/Azure) or project (GCP) was created.
-* `paused` - Flag that indicates whether the cluster is paused or not.
 * `srv_address` - Connection string for connecting to the Atlas cluster.
 The +srv modifier forces the connection to use TLS/SSL.
 See the mongoURI for additional options.
 * `state_name` - Current state of the cluster.
 The possible states are:
     - IDLE